demonnick/parking_Lot_4/README.md

 2.5hr+     |   R50
 LOST	 |   R100

-if a car stays for longer than 2.5 hours(the longest possible time allocation, it is assumed the ticket is lost and the fee will be the 2.5hr + lost fee.
+if a car stays for longer than 2.5 hours(the longest possible time_info allocation, it is assumed the ticket is lost and the fee will be the 2.5hr + lost fee.

 #View all tickets \
 Definition